btingle/expression-compile/README.md

 # Future updates
 Planned Expansions:
-- More space for variables (currently only 32, and all must be lowercase alphabetical)
+- More space for variables
 - More space for constants (currently only 64)
 - ~~Add support for functions~~ Done!
 Only space for 8 functions unfortunately.
 Fairly hacky implementation.
 - Add support for comparative operators